karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 > **NOTE:** Raylib provides the height of the screen using `rl.GetScreenHeight()`.
 This proc will return `720`, i.e. the value we initially fed into `rl.InitWindow`.
 It's a good idea to ask raylib instead of just writing `720`, as the window might have changed size.

-What's up with that `f32()` thing that surrounds `rl.GetScreenHeight()`?
+What's up with that `f32(` thing in `if player_pos.y > f32(rl.GetScreenHeight()) - 64 {`?
 As I've said before the player's position is a Vector2, and a Vector2 consists of decimal numbers.
 The type of those decimal numbers is actually called `f32`, which stands for "32 bit floating point number".
 Now, `rl.GetScreenHeight()` gives you a value of type `i32`, which stands for "32 bit integer number".
 Odin doesn't automatically convert integers to decimal numbers etc, you have to do that yourself.
-So in order to be able to compare the decimals numbers in the player's position, we must convert the screen height to a decimal number too.
-The `f32()` thingy that surrounds the `rl.GetScreenHeight()` does just that, it is called a _cast_ and it's a way to convert a type to another type.
+So in order to be able to compare the decimals numbers in the player's position to the screen height, we must convert the screen height to a decimal number too.
+The `f32()` thingy that surrounds the `rl.GetScreenHeight()` does just that, it is called a _cast_ and it's a way to convert one type to another type.

 If you now play the game again, you can walk around with the arrow keys and press space to jump: